DanielO/OmegaLink/README.md

 `host` can be empty, but if not it will be used to lookup a prefix key.

-OmegaLink.nsi can be used to create an exe installer (download from http://nsis.sourceforge.net/Download).
-It will prompt you for a prefix and set the registry keys as needed.

 ### Installer
 Install MakeMSI then run
 "c:\program files (x86)\makemsi\mm.cmd" OmegaLink.mm